samgusa/Sam-Greenhill-Portfolio/README.md

 Experienced iOS Developer proficient in Swift, UIKit, SwiftUI, and Combine Reactive Programming.
 Skilled in both MVC and MVVM design patterns, with a focus on Agile development and UI/UX design.
 Being a self-taught iOS Engineer, I am proficient in application development and experienced with start-ups.
 I developed two apps for the Apple App Store by myself, and have worked at two fast paced start-ups.
 I love to learn and use my skills to develop mobile applications.

 I am also dedicated to cybersecurity, with a passion for safeguarding digital assets and protecting against cyber threats.
-As a certified Google Cybersecurity professional, I possess a solid foundation in network security, vulnerability management, and incident response.
+As a CompTia Security + certified professional, I possess a solid foundation in network security, vulnerability management, and incident response.
 With a strong emphasis on continuous learning and staying abreast of the latest security trends and technologies, I am committed to ensuring the confidentiality, integrity, and availability of critical information assets.
 Leveraging my expertise in cybersecurity frameworks and best practices, I excel in analyzing complex security challenges and implementing robust solutions to mitigate risks.
 Let's connect and explore how I can contribute to your organization's cybersecurity objectives.
-I am currently preparing to get my CompTIA Security+ certification

 # Special Skills: